-In the last few weeks numerous conversations have been had and regarding racial justice in numerous aspects of society.
+In the last few weeks numerous conversations have been had regarding racial justice in all aspects of society.
 Earlier this month we shared our response to the murder of George Floyd.
 We called for voices from our friends, partners and collaborators to share their views with us.
 This week, voices from our wider Albany family have created work that directly responds to issues affecting Black people in our modern society.

 Sounds Like Chaos – Black Lives Matter Zine

 “We will not be silent on issues that affect us.
 We will be vocal, unapologetic, intentional.
 From within the borders of this zine and beyond, this is how we show we care”

 Sounds Like Chaos have collaborated with artist and zine maker Zoe Thompson to create a zine as a direct response to the Black Lives Matter protests.
 This project follows their recent Quarantine Commissions project, amplifying the voices of young local artists and allowing them to make timely work during these times of great change and uncertainty.